eecs280staff/tutorials/docs/setup_xcode.md

 <img src="images/xcode060.png" width="768px" />

 In the File Dialog, navigate to the directory where you store your projects.
 You can press <kbd>Command</kbd> + <kbd>Shift</kbd> + <kbd>G</kbd> to navigate to specific a directory path.
-If you've been following along with our tutorials, the directory should be located at `~/eecs280`.
+If you've been following along with our tutorials, the directory should be located at `~/eecs280` (see [macOS tutorial](setup_macos.html#home-directory)).
 If you used a different directory, enter the path for that directory instead.

 <img src="images/xcode330.png" width="768px" />